rocketeers-app/rocketeers/content/articles/zero-downtime-php-deployments.md

 ## Common issues

-The most common issue regarding zero downtime deployments is the moment of switching from the current to the next version, this could require reloading the Nginx and PHP FPM processes and so you get challenged to keep your uptime.
+The most common issue regarding zero downtime deployments is the moment of switching from the current to the next version, this could require reloading the nginx and PHP FPM processes and so you get challenged to keep your uptime.

 So reloading these services should be avoided and that is the tricky part.
 But we've figured the ultimate way to omit reloading and to keep your application and active users safe!